 What is the non-stick called?

-Without knowing what characteristics the coating has, you can’t be right when buying the non-stick pan.
+Without knowing what characteristics the coating has, you can’t be right when buying a non-stick pan.
 There are “generic” non-sticks, of which you don’t even know the name.
 They will only indicate that it is very durable and does not scratch.
 Of this type, they are usually the cheapest non-stick.

 The most reliable nonstick usually has a “proper name”.
 The brand serves to differentiate them and they are usually visible somewhere, as an advantage of the pan.
 The stone effect, copper effect, and other names do not tell you anything, they are just finished.